« Back to course list

 • Participants will understand the concepts of stress & strain, tensile & shear failure, and linear elasticity and how that applies to wellbore conditions, covering the risks of borehole instability, fracturing, losses, and mechanical well failure, both under virgin, depleted and re-pressurised reservoir conditions.

-• Participants will be able to identify field data to constrain the in-situ stress condition and formations properties, understand the difference between field integrity test and (extended) leak-off tests, construct and interpret pressure-depth plots and Mohr’s circles, and understand the impact of mud weight and well orientation on borehole (in)stability.
+• Participants will be able to identify field and experimental data to constrain the in-situ stress condition and formation properties and estimate their uncertainties.
+Among others, participants will understand the difference between field integrity test and (extended) leak-off tests, construct and interpret pressure-depth plots, conduct Mohr’s circle analyses, and understand the impact of mud weight and well orientation on borehole (in)stability.

 Topics